 - Spinach also is rich in vitamin e, calcium, and zinc!

 You can use all different kinds of mushrooms in this dish.
 You can even leave them out if you aren’t a mushroom fan.
 But they do pack a lot of nutrition.
 Check it out!

 - Helps hair, nails, and teeth.

 - Mushrooms have vitamin D, beta-glucan for cancer, and immunity, and ergothioneine for energy and aging.

 For other delicious vegetarian dinner ideas check these out!

 Spinach Lasagna Roll-Ups

-- 1 box lasagna noodles cooked according to box directions adding 2 tsp of salt to the water.
+- 1 box lasagna noodles cooked according to box directions adding 2 teaspoon of salt to the water.

-- 2 tbsp olive oil for frying the veggies
+- 2 tablespoon olive oil for frying the veggies

 - 1 8oz pack of sliced mushrooms mushrooms of choice